michaeljfriedman/economy-simulator/README.md

 each month.
 They spend a portion of their money at different companies during the course of each month, saving anything they have leftover.
 Companies have to pay their expenses every month (in this model, the only expense is payroll).
-They lay off employees when they can't afford their expenses, hire new ones if they can afford to, and go out of business when they can no longer afford their expenses.
+They lay off some employees when they can't afford their expenses, going out of business when they can no longer afford to pay any employees at all.
+On the other hand, they hire new employees when they can afford to.
 Each company also belongs to an industry, and we can tweak the amount people spend in each industry.
 We run this system for a fixed period of time.
 People and companies may build wealth, scrape by, or collapse, according to this probabilistic model.

 We're primarily interested in two things: